nix-united/golang-gin-boilerplate/README.md

 Then, click "Authorize" and close the popup.
 Now, you are able to make requests which require authentication.

+## Usage with Kubernetes
+### Prerequisites
+- Docker
+- Minikube

+### Sequence of actions to run
+Start minikube

+    minikube start

+Connect to minikube Docker

+    eval $(minikube docker-env)

+Update env file of project (update db values)

+    DB_HOST=gin-demo # host inside kubernetes
+    DB_PORT=3306 # port inside kubernetes

+Build docker container locally

+    docker build -t gin_demo:dev .

+Run database

+    kubectl create -f mysql-secret.yaml

+    kubectl apply -f mysql-db-pv.yaml
+    kubectl apply -f mysql-db-pvc.yaml
+    kubectl apply -f mysql-db-deployment.yaml
+    kubectl apply -f mysql-db-service.yaml

+    kubectl get pods # check the status of the pod

+Run application

+    kubectl apply -f app-postgres-deployment.yaml
+    kubectl apply -f app-postgres-service.yaml

+    kubectl get pods # check the status of the pod

+After that, the application should work (look at the pods to check) To redirect an application from Kubernetes to the local machine, run the command (you will probably have to enable the ingress addon in the minikube):

+    kubectl apply -f kubernetes/ingress.yaml

+    minikube service app-gin-demo

+You can now make requests to the application using `Postman`

 # Basic Project Structure

 ## main.go